How Many Working Days are There in a Year in Canada?

 Christmas DayDecember 25

 In addition to 6 paid holidays, there are 3 more days when certain retail businesses are not allowed to operate, including Easter Sunday, Thanksgiving Day, and Boxing Day.
-Considering 6 paid holidays, there are 254 working days in a year in Nova Scotia.
+Also, Victoria Day and Natal Day are commonly recognized as holidays but are not paid.
+Considering 6 paid holidays and those 5 (unpaid) additional days, there are 250-255 working days in a year in Nova Scotia.

 Working days in Ontario